icicimov/blog/_posts/2017-4-12-Kubernetes-Cluster-in-AWS-with-Kops.md

     username: admin
 ```

 This holds all the credentials necessary for the `admin` user access to the cluster.
 For other lower level access, lets say read-only user, a separate certificates need to be created and associated to separate role in the cluster.
+There is an example [here](https://ngineered.co.uk/blog/configuring-kubectl-for-multiple-clusters) on expanding the kubectl config file for access to multiple clusters.

-Kops creates an publicly accessible ELB that exposes the k8s API service point.
-The access is granted only to authorized users like the admin user in the above kubectl file.
+Kops creates a publicly accessible ELB that exposes the k8s API service point.
+The access is granted only to authorized users like the admin user in the above kubectl file and only from the IP's specified via the `ADMIN_ACCESS` variable in the above script.

 An AWS EBS storage class is also created for us automatically: